FAQ

 What's the typical grade improvement after restoration?

-Most cards we treat see a 1 to 3 grade improvement.
-The exact movement depends on starting condition, card era, and which treatments apply.
-We give a candid assessment before treatment begins so the expected outcome is clear.
+Most cards we treat see a 1–3-point grade improvement.
+The exact movement depends on starting condition, card era and which treatments apply.
+We give a candid assessment before treatment begins, but no grade is guaranteed.

 Shipping, drop-off and care